Hossein Ronaghi: Arrests

-December 13, 2009
+13 December 2009

-Ronaghi was quietly arrested along with his brother Hassan on December 13, 2009, for renewing proxies that allowed journalists and political activists to circumvent the government's website bans following last year's contested presidential elections.
+Ronaghi was quietly arrested along with his brother Hassan on 13 December 2009, for renewing proxies that allowed journalists and political activists to circumvent the government's website bans following last year's contested presidential elections.
 He was also charged with insulting the leadership for his critical blog posts.

 Ronaghi and his brother were subjected to severe physical and mental pressure in the prison to the extent that, according to his family, Hassan was injured in the back of his neck due to torture.
-His brother was released from prison a month later with a bail of 80 million toomans.
+His brother was released from prison a month later with a bail of 80 million tomans.

-On March 15, 2010, Kayhan whose editor-in-chief is representative of the Supreme Leader of Iran, published a report about Ronaghi and made heavy accusations against this articles.
+On 15 March 2010, Kayhan whose editor-in-chief is representative of the Supreme Leader of Iran, published a report about Ronaghi and made heavy accusations against this articles.
 In the report, he was accused of taking action against national security and communicating with foreign organizations and taking money from them.

-The continued pressure on him in the solitary cells to get a televised confession made Ronagi go on a hunger strike on May 24, 2010, and was transferred to the solitary cell.
-After his hunger strike, his parents went to Tehran to follow up on his condition.
-But they did not get any news about their child and the judicial authorities did not answer them.
-After hearing a negative answer for a face-to-face meeting from the Tehran prosecutor, the mother of Hossein Ronaghi decided to go on a hunger strike together with her son until he broke his hunger strike after nearly two weeks.
+The continued pressure on him in the solitary cells to get a televised confession made Ronagi go on a hunger strike on 24 May 2010, and was transferred to solitary cell.
+After his hunger strike, his parents went to Tehran to follow up on his condition but did not get any news about their child and the judicial authorities did not answer them.
+After hearing a negative answer for a face-to-face meeting from the Tehran prosecutor, Hossein Ronaghi's mother decided to go on a hunger strike together with her son until he broke his hunger strike after nearly two weeks.

-After 10 months of Hossein Ronaghi Maleki's detention in Ward 2A of Evin Prison, finally on October 5, 2010, the 26th branch of the Revolutionary Court issued a sentence of 15 years of imprisonment and was served on him, and due to his refusal to sign the sentence, he was beaten by the head of the office and accompanying officers; For this reason, he went on a hunger strike on October 7, 2010, for the third time during his prison term, in protest against his sentence, which resulted in his serious physical condition.
-On November 20, 2010, Ronaghi's case, that faced objections from his lawyers, was sent to the Court of Appeals, and on December 11, 2010, the sentence of 15 years of ta'zir imprisonment (it's a kind of imprisonment in which the convict can't pay money instead of his imprisonment and has to go to the jail for the whole sentence) for Hossein Ronaghi was approved by the 54th branch of the Court of Appeals, and he was sent to Section 350 of Evin Prison.
+After 10 months of Hossein Ronaghi Maleki's detention in Ward 2A of Evin Prison, finally on 5 October 2010, the 26th branch of the Revolutionary Court issued a sentence of 15 years of imprisonment and was served on him, and due to his refusal to sign the sentence, he was beaten by the head of the office and accompanying officers; For this reason, he went on a hunger strike on 7 October 2010, for the third time during his prison term, in protest against his sentence, which resulted in his serious physical condition.
+On 20 November 2010, Ronaghi's case, that faced objections from his lawyers, was sent to the Court of Appeals, and on 11 December 2010, the sentence of 15 years of ta'zir imprisonment (it is the kind of imprisonment where the convict cannot pay a fine instead of serving his full prison sentence) for Hossein Ronaghi was approved by the 54th branch of the Court of Appeals, and he was sent to Section 350 of Evin Prison.
 His accusations in the court were "membership in the proxy Iran network with the aim of disrupting the country's security, insulting the leadership, insulting the founder of the Islamic Republic, publishing lies with the intention of disturbing the public mind and propagandizing activities against the system of the Islamic Republic of Iran."